-- Regional transportation planning processes are guided by federal and state laws, regulations/rules, and policies. - Federal law requires that MPOs take the lead in regional transportation planning in urbanized areas. - Transportation planning within the transportation management area is guided by the federal metropolitan pPlanning Rules regulations. - Statewide transportation planning is guided by state statutes and federal statewide pPlanning Rulesregulations.
+- Regional transportation planning processes are guided by federal and state laws, regulations/rules, and policies. - Federal law requires that MPOs take the lead in regional transportation planning in urbanized areas. - Transportation planning within the transportation management area is guided by the federal metropolitan pPlanning Rules regulations. - Statewide transportation planning is guided by state statutes and federal statewide pPlanning Rules regulations.
 In carrying out its responsibilities in the portions of the DRCOG transportation planning region outside the transportation management area, CDOT consults with DRCOG.

-- Metro Vision is the region's vision effor its desired future; implementing the strategic initiatives of the Metro Vision Plan is a primary objective of the DRCOG regional transportation planning process.

-- The MOA-MPA specifies principles and objectives for carrying out the regional transportation planning process.
+- Metro Vision is the region's vision of for its desired future; implementing the strategic initiatives of the DRCOG regional transportation planning process. - The MOA MPA specifies principles and objectives for carrying out the regional transportation planning process.